jeswinsimon/CSSColors/README.md

 ## License

 CSSColors is available under the MIT license.
-See the LICENSE file for more info.
+See LICENSE for more info.